grimmelm/nft/nftlaw.md

 with](https://scholar.google.com/scholar_case?case=6610856779804662857) some
 license terminations, including most famously the film rights to _Rear Window_.
 Or if Fern's license continues, what should happen to any royalties that Fern has promised to pay Alice?
-Should Bob suceed to those too?
+Should Bob succeed to those too?
 There are arguments in favor, and arguments against.

 Our point is just that **these are issues that an NFT license allowing